|3.1. Identify possible improvements to increase the sensitivity of Australia’s passive surveillance systems for aquatic animal diseases|

 Penaeus monodon mortality syndrome are ongoing (FRDC Projects

 Projects validating molecular tests for white spot syndrome virus (WSSV) and ostreid herpesvirus-1 (OsHV-1) are ongoing.
-WSSV: manuscript to be submitted and the OIE chapter updated.
-OsHV-1: laboratory data to be collated, gaps identified and further data generated if required.
-The final report is due at the end of June 2019.
-These projects are funded by the department though the
+Manuscripts will be submitted for both projects and will be put forward for consideration in the OIE Manual of diagnostic tests for aquatic animals (Aquatic Manual).
+These projects are funded by the department though the Agricultural Competitiveness White Paper.initiative.

 |3.7.
 Improve the breadth of data in